4dn-dcic/tibanna/docs/commands.rst

 ::

-  --sfn=<stepfunctionname>         An example step function name may be
+  -s|--sfn=<stepfunctionname>         An example step function name may be
                                       'tibanna_unicorn_defaut_3978'.
 If not specified, default
                                       value is taken from environmental variable
                                       TIBANNA_DEFAULT_STEP_FUNCTION_NAME.
-If the environmental
-                                   variable is not set, it uses name 'tibanna_pony' (4dn default, works only for 4dn).